gbejula/containers/Docker-training/docker.md

 # Docker Learnings

+Docker image: it is the package with all the dependencies, application package and configuration packages.
+It is the artifact that is moveable.

+Docker container: it is when the image is pulled on a local computer and it started so that all the applicationsin it is started and running.

+Docker helps to run diferent versions of the same application in a local machine without conflict.

+Docker virtualize in the application layer while virtual machine virtualize in the application and OS kernel.

+Characteristics of Docker

+> > > > > > > > > > > > > > > > > > > > > > > > > > > > > >

+Size: Docker images are the smaller than that of virtual machine.

+Speed: Dcoker container start and run much faster.

+Compatibility.

 `Docker ps` - This is to show all the running containers

 `Docker images` - This shows all the running images